U.S. bosses throw weight behind new drive to court India

 The rollout follows a schism in which the management team of the U.S.-India Business Council (USIBC), headed by Mukesh Aghi, has joined the new organization.

-Chambers met Prime Minister Narendra Modi on Tuesday to brief him on the initiative and share its new logo - featuring interlocking blue and gold circles that symbolize the "win-win" nature of the project.
+Chambers met Modi on Tuesday to brief him on the initiative and share its new logo - featuring interlocking blue and gold circles that symbolize the "win-win" nature of the project.

-The new body would focus not only on trade but also promote business startups, innovation and education - areas that Modi has prioritized in his three years in power.
+The new body will not only focus on trade but also promote business startups, innovation and education - areas that Modi has prioritized in his three years in power.

-Describing Modi as "fearless", Chambers praised the Indian leader's decision last year to scrap high-value bank notes to cleanse the Indian economy of illicit wealth.
+Describing Modi as "fearless", Chambers praised his decision last year to scrap high-value bank notes to cleanse the economy of illicit wealth.

 He also backed a new national sales tax launched last month, saying it was vital for Asia's third-largest economy to scale up manufacturing and achieve strong long-term growth.